Skip to main content

 The Do’s

-• DO mark your file in breach as soon as you become aware of the breach, even where the client has yet to appoint solicitors, so that no demands can be sent
+• DO mark your file "In Breach" as soon as you become aware of the breach, even where the client has yet to appoint solicitors, so that those dealing with the file are less likely to waive the landlord's right of forfeiture for that breach

 • DO suspend all demands and the ability to send correspondence to or serve notices* on the lessee

-• DO react if the lessee reports an issue to you with the flat or the building but seek the client’s or their lawyer’s advice before responding to the lessee
+• DO react if the lessee reports an issue to you with the flat or the building but seek the lawyer’s advice before responding to the lessee

-• DO refer questions received from the lessee to the client’s lawyers, once they have been appointed
+• DO refer questions received from the lessee to the lawyers, once they have been appointed

 The absolute Don’ts

-• DON’T leave the matter unattended until the client has appointed solicitors
+• DON’T leave the matter unattended until you have appointed solicitors - waiver can occur any time after the breach

-• DON’T accept any payments, other than the full balance (including costs and interest) tendered where the breach is only monetary
+• DON’T accept any payments, other than the full balance (including costs and interest) tendered where the breach is only monetary, without first obtaining advice on the effects of accepting that payment

 • DON’T accept any payments where the breach includes a non monetary issue